Make playtime with toddlers so much simpler with 50+ simply perfect toddler activities!

-They’re a hard age because they often want to put stuff in their mouths, as well as not understanding direction or having the attention span for most activities.
+This is a hard age because they often want to put stuff in their mouths.
+Toddlers also have a tough time understanding direction with the extra fun of super-short attention spans.

 - Allow your toddler to explore whatever it is that you give them.

 - Don’t do an activity with an intentional plan, it never works out with this age range.

 - Expect a toddler to be interested, leave it out for them to come back to later, or even the next day.

 - Plan for them to put it in their mouth if you have a mouther.

 I also highly recommend the The Toddler’s Busy Book (affiliate link), by Trish Kuffner and PLAY: Activities Plans for your Two-Year-Old.
 These two resources always have an activity idea that my kids love!